ULStats/MA4128Assessment-2018/Gerard Connaughton Quantmod.md

 ## Downloading Data

-Once the quantmod package is installed and library is loaded, run the following command to get the data of apple stock into R `` console.getSymbols(‘AAPL’)
+Once the quantmod package is installed and library is loaded, run the following command to get the data of apple stock into R.

 ``
+console.getSymbols(‘AAPL’)
+``
-To see the starting point of the data, type the following command `` head(AAPL)
+To see the starting point of the data, type the following command.

+``
+head(AAPL)
 ``